haiwen/seafile-admin-docs/manual/config/seahub_settings_py.md

 ### Redis

-Redis support is added in Pro Edition 11.0.
+Redis support is added in version 11.0.

 Please refer to [Django's documentation about using Redis cache](https://docs.djangoproject.com/en/4.2/topics/cache/#redis).